rbmrclo/ladda_on_rails/README.md

 # LaddaOnRails

-A Ruby Gem of [Ladda.js] for your Asset Pipeline
+A Ruby Gem of [Ladda.js] for your Rails Asset Pipeline

 ## Installation